 Understanding the Critical Aspects of Each Operating Model

 ITIL4 is based on the concept of the service-value system, which integrates governance and management practices to convert the demand for new, changed services into value for a business.
 This uses the service-value-chain concept to define many aspects of the way IT engages with its organization to facilitate the creation of outcomes in cooperation with the organization, a concept of value co-creation.

 The combination of these, plus the actual value streams and processes, which include the service management practices in older versions of ITIL, provides a holistic approach to service management.

 IT Operations Management focuses on event management, performance monitoring, and analysis of data to identify and address issues promptly, resolve incidents quicker, and help manage the risk of making changes in the operational environment.
 It is strongly dependent on a well-constructed Configuration Management Database (CMDB) to help bring the data together.
 A good ITOM practice relies heavily on technology and consolidation into a single tool-set for all technology teams supporting the enterprise.

 The Service Value Chain is a set of key activities that create value in response to customer demand, by facilitating the ability to create products and services.

 This allows for proactive problem management, which enables an organization to break a cycle of firefighting incidents and implement fixes before they can impact the organization.
 Where ITIL4 provides guidance that indicates you should be doing this, ITOM principles provide the “how.”
-This is just one simple example of how ITOM supports the ability to refine the Service Management practices described in ITIL4.
+This is just one simple example of how IT Operations Management solutions support the ability to refine the Service Management practices described in ITIL4.

 ITIL® and ITIL4® are registered Trade Marks of AXELOS Limited.
 Copyright © AXELOS Limited 2019.
 All rights reserved.